| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 See the examples below.

-), intermediate results may also be printed to the console
+For iterative estimation (iterative=TRUE), intermediate results may be printed to the console

 Moreover, the intermediate results are written to disk.

-This combined batch computing of the v(S) values, enables fast and accurate estimation of the Shapley values
+This combined batch computation of the v(S) values enables fast and accurate estimation of the Shapley values

 features along the columns.